 Guar Gum Use in Foods

-Guar gum is very economical and widely used in the U.S. In fact, it's use is so extensive it could be considered a commodity, although its price rises and falls dramatically due to changing supplies depending on weather.
+Guar gum is very economical and widely used in the U.S. In fact, its use is so extensive it could be considered a commodity, although its price rises and falls dramatically due to changing supplies depending on the weather.
 It has a variety of industrial uses including in the paper industry, the printing industry, and the pharmaceutical industry.
 By far its most significant use, however, is in foods, where it is used as a dough extender in baked goods, to thicken milk, yogurt, kefir, and liquid cheese products, to help maintain homogeneity and texture in ice cream and sherbert, and as a lubricant and binder in meat products.
-It is also used in beverages, dry mix bakery products, and water based frozen deserts.
-Guar gum powder can be easily purchased online, or obtained in specialty food stores.
+It is also used in beverages, dry mix bakery products, and water-based frozen desserts.
+Guar gum powder, such as the popular brand Bob’s Red Mill Guar Gumcan be easily purchased online or obtained in specialty food stores.

 Fiber and Laxative Use of Guar Gum